Our readers occasionally ask about the cookies and external scripts that we include in Naked Security’s pages.

 We use Polldaddy for the “How likely are you to recommend Naked Security” widget at the bottom of each article, for the “Rate This” widget on each comment and for occasional polls.

-The information on this page has been compiled in January 2014, and to the best of our knowledge, it’s up to date and correct.
-If you think you have spotted an error on this page, or if you think we’ve missed something, please let us know.
+The information on this page was compiled in January 2016, and to the best of our knowledge, it’s up to date and correct.
+If you think you have spotted an error on this page, or if you think we’ve missed something, please let us know by emailing firstname.lastname@example.org.